m13253/JKSN/README.md

     0x01: null
     0x02: false
     0x03: true
-    0x0f: a string control byte and a string containing a plain text JSON literal are followed
+    0x0f: a representation (a control byte and data bytes) of a string containing a plain text JSON literal is followed

 #### Integers: